 Traumatic Brain Injury (TBI)

-Main Speaker: Karen McCullough (USA)
+Main Speaker: Karen McCulloch (USA)

 Karen McCulloch, PhD, PT, MS, NCS(E), FAPTA is a Professor in Physical Therapy, Division of PT, Department of Allied Health Sciences, School of Medicine, University of North Carolina – Chapel Hill where she has taught entry-level and advanced level students in neurorehabilitation since 1993.
 She serves as faculty in the PhD Human Movement Science Curriculum.